ErialdoDFreitas/nextjs-bff/README.md

 # nextjs-bff
-A Simple Next.js web application, with the Back-end For Front-end applied in pratice
+A Simple Next.js web application, with the Back-end For Front-end concept applied in pratice

 # About Next.js